 Instructions

-- Preheat the oven to 350ºF.
+- Preheat the oven to 325ºF.
+Line two baking sheets with parchment paper.

-- Remove the macaroons from the oven and allow them to cool on the baking sheet for 5 minutes before transferring them to a cooling rack to cool completely.
+- Remove the macaroons from the oven and allow them to cool on the baking sheet for 5 minutes before transferring them to a rack to cool completely.

 - ★ Did you make this recipe?
 Don’t forget to give it a star rating below!